mathias/bot_wrangler/README.md

 # License

+The `environment` directory is from the Two Sigma [Halite-II](https://github.com/HaliteChallenge/Halite-II/) repo and is licensed [under an MIT license](https://github.com/HaliteChallenge/Halite-II/blob/master/LICENSE).

+This code is:

 Copyright (c) 2017 Matt Gauger

 Permission is hereby granted, free of charge, to any person obtaining a copy